Mertokai/usegesture/README.md

-In this component I did a stories instagram with useGesture package
+In this component I did a stories section in instagram with useGesture package